openstack/nova-specs/specs/mitaka/approved/ironic-multiple-compute-hosts.rst

 Proposed change
 ===============

-In general, a nova-compute running the Ironic virt driver should expose (total resources)/(number of compute services).
-This allows for resources to be sharded across multiple compute services without over-reporting resources.
-This compute daemon should only register as a single row in the compute_nodes table, rather than many rows, accomplishing the goal of the next paragraph.
+In general, a nova-compute running the Ironic virt driver should only register as a single row in the compute_nodes table, rather than many rows.

 Nova's scheduler should schedule only to a nova-compute host; the host will choose an Ironic node itself, from the nodes that match the request (explained